THE 2016 ASPEN SECRET: THE BEST TIME TO VISIT ASPEN IS FROM May to October

-Aspen is an incomparable destination with myriad outdoor adventures from hiking to biking, kayaking to fly fishing, a passion for visual arts, music, and the written word, and some of the finest hotels and restaurants in the world.
-The sun shines in this part of the Colorado Rockies more than 300 days per year, making Aspen an ideal training environment for world-class athletes and those who just want to get lost in the mountains.
+Aspen is an incomparable destination with myriad outdoor adventures.
+From hiking and biking to rafting and fly fishing, with a passion for visual arts, music, and the written word, and boasting some of the finest hotels and restaurants in the world, Aspen, Colorado has something for everybody.
+The sun shines in this part of the Colorado Rockies more than 300 days per year, making Aspen an ideal training environment for world-class athletes, those looking for a respite from their busy schedules, and people who just want to explore the mountains.

-But what sets Aspen apart from other mountain towns, is the striking beauty of the natural landscape and the enduring charm of "locals" who call it home.
-Aspen is, without compare, the greenest, the healthiest, most sophisticated and beautiful small town in America.
+But what sets Aspen apart from other mountain towns is the striking beauty of the natural landscape and the close-knit community of locals who have planted roots in our idyllic mountain town.
+Aspen is, without compare, the greenest, healthiest, most sophisticated, and beautiful small town in America.

-Aspen is situated in a wide mountain valley on the Western Slope of the Colorado Rockies, centered in the West's most scenic and accessible mountain ranges — the Elk Mountains and Sawatch Range, a 20-minute drive over Independence Pass to the Continental Divide.
+Situated in a wide mountain valley on the Western Slope of the Colorado Rockies, Aspen is centered in the West's most scenic and accessible mountain ranges — the Elk Mountains and Sawatch Range, a 20-minute drive over Independence Pass to the Continental Divide.

-And when the chartreuse leaves of autumn’s aspen leaves begin to quake, our town becomes a quiet refuge for renewal and peace of mind.
-The warm days, cool nights and changing leaves contrasting to early season snow high on the peaks make Aspen an ever changing eye-catching experience.
+And when the autumn’s aspen leaves begin to quake with the wind, our town becomes a quiet refuge for renewal and peace of mind.
+The warm days, cool nights, and changing leaves contrasting to early season snow high on the peaks make Aspen an ever-changing eye-catching experience.

-We look forward to telling you about our unique mountain town, helping you to craft story ideas, providing more detailed information, arranging a visit, or just providing a local's perspective on living in America's most exceptional small town.
+We look forward to sharing our unique mountain town with you, answering any questions you have, helping you to craft story ideas, providing more detailed information, arranging a visit, or just providing a local's perspective on living in America's most exceptional small town.